 Be a Good Listener to Your Workers

-Offering them the necessary platform of freely expressing themselves by way of giving suggestions and complains is a vital opportunity for them to feel recognized.
+Offering them the necessary platform to freely express themselves by way of giving suggestions and complaints is a vital opportunity for them to feel recognized.
 You should endeavor, therefore, to create an employee service charter where such employee issues are handled within the shortest reasonable time possible.
 This helps create a warm working environment where workers feel part of your organization even as their issues get amicable resolutions.